Use Precise types.

 We aren't sure that the key we use actually exist, which means we might be trying to access a property not present.
 The return type is also an any[]

 .
-It is practically still valid TS
+It is still valid TS

 code but without any benefits.

-function pluck(records: any[], key: string): any[]{
+function pluck(records: any[], key: string): any[] {

-return records.map(record => record[key])
+return records.map((record) => record[key])

 }

-Here in the second version, it is slightly better but the string type is still too broad.
+Here in the second version, it is slightly better but the string

 Remember that this string could also not exists on the object we need to access.
 The any